 Next, we study the impact of ρ on the space overhead, by setting $\epsilon = 0.1/2^2$ and doubling ρ from 1 to 16.
 Recall that ρ is the ratio between the numbers of insertions and deletions.
 The results are illustrated in Figure 6b.
 For a larger ρ , Simple requires less space because the Harmonic mean H (Equation 1) grows with ρ (remember that the space complexity of Simple is $O(\frac{M}{\epsilon^2 H})$).
-Although the space cost actually increased.
+Although the space complexity of PQF is also inversely proportional to H, its space cost actually increased.
 This is because a higher ρ also necessitates more counter updates in PQF, which cancels the benefits of a smaller H for the range of ρ examined.